7ep/demo/docs/BDD.md

            );

 We run our previous query (for finding existing loans) again and it finds nothing.
 Success!
 We can use this SQL to determine the count of existing non-returned loans for a book.
 If it's 0, then the book is available.
 If it's 1, it's checked out.
-If it's more than 1, there's an error.
+If it's more than 1, there's an error (it shouldn't be possible to find more than a count of one for a particular book loaned out).

         -- Count of existing loans on a book